appsecnz/appsecnz.github.io/conference/training-find_the_threat.md

 ---
 layout: conference-2022/full-width

-title: Classroom Training - A Threat Modelling CTF
+title: Classroom Training - Can you find the threat?
+A Threat Modelling CTF
 description: Pre-Conference Training Class, 15 February - OWASP New Zealand Day 2022
 ---